cognusion/ripfix/README.md

 Usage of ripfix:
       --clean             Remove temp folders/files when complete. (default true) -c, --compress string   Set a compression target to one of 'none' (300DPI), 'ebook' (150DPI), or 'screen' (72DPI). (default "none")
+      --flock string      Location of a file lock file, to ensure two copies of ripfix aren't running at the same time. (default "/tmp/ripfix.lock")
   -m, --max int           Maximum number of simultaneous processors. (default 12) -o, --out string        Location to place the final products.
 They will have the same file name as the source. (default "./")
   -p, --pdfs strings      List of PDFs to convert.
 Globs are fine.
 Quotes are encouraged.